 Saturday, June 23, 2012

 Human life on earth is no heaven.
 No matter who we are, where we live, and what we do, we face problems.
 Basically, we all fight for our own survival, but those who have little or no faith in God and those who believe in God have different objectives.
 The former is only concerned about surviving the present life and their help comes from what they've learned from the ways of the world.
 By contrast, the latter is more concerned about the survival of the human soul, for themselves and others too, and their help derives directly from their faith in God.
-In the end, one will lose the battle and the other, not.
+In the end, those on their own will lose the battle and those with God, not.

 Friday, June 22, 2012